owncloud-archive/chat/README.md

  - Notification in tab
  - Notification in left-bar when another conversation is active

-## Installation
-The Chat app depends on ownCloud 7.0.3 or newer.
-This means master (https://github.com/owncloud/core) can be used too.
-You can use the version in master only when you install grunt and run it.
-However packages are build every time a commit is pushed.
-[Download the package](https://occjen-ledfan.rhcloud.com/job/ownCloud-Chat/ws/build.zip)

 ## Contribute
 Contriubtions are very welcome!
 You can contribute on many ways:
  - Test the app (see [Installation](https://github.com/owncloud/chat#installation)) and report any issue and problem you encore in the [Issue tracker](https://github.com/owncloud/chat/issues)